joshualevitas/NLP_project_1/README.md

  ^ Look for any semantic relations (i.e., you must be nominated to win, one winner for each category, one or two hosts / presenters per category)

+## Plan
+0.5 - write function to clean data

+1. write function to sort tweets into what we want (taking categories as input) (+ put into categories, can be a separate function).
+Later, write a function that spits out categories

+1.5. write function to get nominees

+2. write function to get "votes" for each category and predict a winner

+3. write functions to get "votes" for hosts, etc.